What degree, subject or course should I study at university?

-Visit a few different universities on virtual open days to get a feel for which might suit you best.
+Visit a few different university open days to get a feel for which might suit you best.

 League tables, friends, family, teachers, advisers – all can make suggestions of courses you should consider, but beware of over-simplified notions of what’s viewed as a ‘good’ university.

-- If you’re looking at the league tables, are you only considering universities higher up the table that you have heard of – why not explore some of the others?
-Our uni profiles show where they rank in the most popular league tables out there.
+- If you’re looking at the league tables, are you only considering universities higher up the table that you have heard of – if so, why not explore some of the others?

 - Following on from the point above, while some universities may not appear near the top of certain league tables, they might still have a strong reputation for your particular subject or field.
 What industry links does a university have which can benefit you when it comes to work experience, placements or that first graduate job?

 - What do other students think?
 Search for a course or university to check out student satisfaction scores, as well as their comments from our annual survey to see what life’s really like there.
-You can also take a look at The Student Room forum for your chosen university to ask questions and get honest opinions from current students.
+You can also take a look at our sister site The Student Room's forum for your chosen university to ask questions and get honest opinions from current students.